 The objective of this paper is to find a reasonable definition of marking of surfaces, and isotopy of marked surfaces, that is compatible with the markings needed for link Floer homology.
 Specifically, we present a marked analog of the following theorem of Carter and Saito \cite{CS1993}.

-\begin{thm} (Carter and Saito 1993) Two knotted surface movies represent isotopic knottings if and only if they are related by a finite sequence of the 15 movie moves (depicted in figure \ref{fig:SmoothMovieMoves}) or interchanging the levels of distant critical points. \end{thm}
+\begin{theorem} (Carter and Saito 1993) Two knotted surface movies represent isotopic knottings if and only if they are related by a finite sequence of the 15 movie moves (depicted in figure \ref{fig:SmoothMovieMoves}) or interchanging the levels of distant critical points. \end{theorem}

-It should be noted that there are two different movie move theorems.
-The smooth movie theorem just stated uses a smooth collection of stills to represent a particular embedding of a surface and uses the 15 movie moves in figure \ref{fig:SmoothMovieMoves}.
-The second movie move theorem \cite{CRS1997}, that we call the $h$-movie theorem, requires a second height function in each still.
+It should be noted that there are two different movie theorems.
+The CS-movie theorem just stated uses a smooth collection of stills to represent a particular embedding of a surface and uses the 15 movie moves in figure \ref{fig:SmoothMovieMoves}.
+The CRS-movie theorem \cite{CRS1997}, requires a second height function in each still.
 It uses a finite collection of stills to represent an embedded surface and has 31 different movie moves.

-We do not discuss a marked version of the $h$-movie move theorem in this paper although we intend on supplying such a theorem in the future.
+We do not discuss a marked version of the CRS-movie move theorem in this paper although we intend on supplying such a theorem in the future.

 The rest of this paper is organized as follows.
 In the next section, we give a brief review of movies with boundary.
-After this we discuss markings and define marked surfaces and three marked equivalences that are necessary in the proof of the marked analogue of the smooth movie theorem that appears in the final section.
+After this we discuss markings and define marked surfaces and three marked equivalences that are necessary in the proof of the marked analogue of the marked CS-movie theorem that appears in the final section.